 Moreover, who is God?
 Jesus alone is God?
-This is error.
+This is an error.
 God exists in a trinity, Father, Son, and Holy Spirit.
 When the term “Mary, Mother of God” is used, it must be used in its fullest sense.
 Is Mary the mother of God the Father?
 Is Mary the mother of God the Holy Spirit?
 Mary cannot be considered “the Mother of God” because she did not exist before God, and by her, God did not come into existence.

 Earthly relationships cannot be extended in the case of Christ

 If Mary is the mother of God, does that make Elizabeth the aunt of God?
-John the Baptist the cousin of God? etc. We could go on, but the point is ridiculous.
+John the Baptist is the cousin of God? etc. We could go on, but the point is ridiculous.
 These earthly relationships have no basis in eternity, and in eternity, Mary is not the mother of God.

 Mary is not God

 A mother always communicates her nature to her children.
-By saying that “Mary is the mother of God”, we would have to also accept that Mary is God herself, otherwise she could not communicate divinity to her son God.
+By saying that “Mary is the mother of God”, we would have to also accept that Mary is God herself, otherwise, she could not communicate divinity to her son God.
 Again this is totally unbiblical and ridiculous, because Mary in her essence was fully human, and nothing God.
 God came upon her as a vessel to be used for pre-existing Jesus Christ God to enter the world.
 Unlike all other human births, wherein the person had no existence before their mother’s conception, Jesus was a fully functioning divine person before the creation of the world.

 Reverence, honor, and Exaltation of Mary

 In Luke 11:27, a woman praised Jesus’ mother.
 This is exactly what the Catholics do and insist that all must do with Mary.
-But Jesus cut this woman’s praise of Mary short, and Jesus transfered that “blessedness” that she was wanted to fix on Mary from Mary onto all those who hear and obey the Word of God.
-This would be incorrect of Jesus if praise and honor on Mary was correct in his day and today.
+But Jesus cut this woman’s praise of Mary short, and Jesus transferred that “blessedness” that she was wanted to fix on Mary from Mary onto all those who hear and obey the Word of God.
+This would be incorrect of Jesus if praise and honor on Mary were correct in his day and today.

 Is Mary an Intercessor or a Sinner?